Autodesk/molecular-design-toolkit/docs/install.rst

 OpenBabel
 ^^^^^^^^^
 MDT makes heavy use of `OpenBabel's <https://openbabel.org/>`_ file i/o routines.
 While powerful, OpenBabel and its Python bindings can be challenging to compile.
+It's highly recommended to use a package manager:

-They can be installed from a package manager in Debian and Ubuntu with the command ``apt-get install openbabel python-openbabel``
+ * For Debian and Ubuntu, use ``apt-get install openbabel python-openbabel``

-For MacOS X, you can try installing the shared binaries using Homebrew ( ``brew install open-babel`` and installing the python bindings with ``pip install openbabel``.
+ * For MacOS X, use ``brew install --with-python open-babel``.

 See `the OpenBabel docs <https://openbabel.org/docs/dev/Installation/install.html>`_ for more information.